 With Chargebee's metered billing solution, you can flawlessly charge your customers based on their usage of products and services - you just need to tell us how much to charge them and how much they've used.

 You can use metered billing to include ad hoc charges for usage of services by calculating and specifying the amount to be charged on the invoice.
 You can also create non-recurring, quantity based add-ons to track usage and charge customers for it.
 You need to just specify the quantity used and Chargebee will calculate the total usage charge and add it to the invoice.

-When this option has been enabled, Chargebee will create a pending invoice and a pending_invoice_created event will be fired (Event types ) during one of these 2 conditions:
+When Metered Billing is enabled, Chargebee will create a pending invoice and a pending_invoice_created event will be triggered during one of these 2 conditions:

 Plan changes (upgrade/downgrade or quantity changes) in the subscription

 You will receive generated invoices in your webhook handler, and after receiving the invoice, you can use the ID of the invoice resource to add the usage charges to the invoice received.

 The invoice number of a pending invoice will not be taken from the main sequence.
 A temporary invoice number in the ‘draft_inv_' format will be assigned to it.

 The Add Charge to Invoice API call is used to add the line items to the invoice after you have calculated how much the customer needs to be charged.

 Add Addon Charge to Invoice

 For subscription models that include add-ons as metered components, you can create and use non-recurring quantity based addons, and charge customers based on their usage.
 You just need to specify the total add-on quantity used.
 Use the Add Addon Charge to Invoice API call to do this.